 I have been looking at the simply brilliant books by Tara books in bookstores and in art galleries.
-I thought they were very innovative in using the native Indian art forms for story telling, especially for children.
-In the mean time, I wrote a business case study on them for CII’s India Innovates series and that is when I came to know of their bookstore in Chennai and it got added to my to-be-visited list for the next Chennai visit.
+I thought Tara Book store were very innovative in using the native Indian art forms for story-telling, especially for children.
+In the meantime, I wrote a business case study on them for CII’s India Innovates series.
+That is when I came to know of their bookstore in Chennai.
+And it got added to my to-be-visited list for the next Chennai visit.
 So this Oct, when I was in Chennai for a business meeting and had just couple of hours to myself, I walked into the Tara Books’ bookstore at Thiruvaniyur in Chennai.

 Once I introduced myself, the staff took me around the space.
-Ground floor is a book store, first floor more of a meeting space with the art works from the books displayed on the walls.
+The ground floor is a bookstore, first floor more of a meeting space with the artworks from the books displayed on the walls.
 The top floor is the editorial office where the designers and the editors work from.
 The narrow spiral staircase that connects the three floors is not devoid of art either.
-Below the spiral is a neatly painted snake and on the footsteps I could see letter E, M etc marked with an arrow sign and I was told these lead you to various parts of the building like Editing, Meeting etc. Very Interesting!
+Below the spiral is a neatly painted snake.
+And on the footsteps, I could see letter E, M etc marked with an arrow sign.
+I was told these lead you to various parts of the building like Editing, Meeting etc. Very Interesting!

-Flipped through the books, picked up a couple of books with an urge to buy many more…
+Flipped through the books, picked up a couple of books with an urge to buy more…

 If you love books and if you have young children, Tara Book store is a highly recommended place on your next visit to Chennai.
 Visiting the store would be a learning experience in itself.